-The MSLR currently has two coaches restored by volunteers to their past glories.
+The MSLR’s first two coaches were restored by volunteers to their current operational condition, no.12 in 2002 and no.13 in 2009 respectively.
 They are former Great Eastern four-wheeled wooden-bodied coaches and between them provide for first and third class passengers as well as a guard.

 Both coaches are very similar to those originally used by the MSLR – in fact No. 12 is the sister vehicle to one which was ordered by and ran on the line.

 No. 13 was originally a 5-compartment third class coach, but has been modified to include a first class saloon in place of two third class sections.
 The original MSLR also made this modification to one of their vehicles so the saloon could be used by the line’s superintendent, Mr Gillingwater.

 Because of the similarities between these coaches and the original MSLR vehicles, Nos.
 12 and 13 are two-thirds of the museum’s ‘Middy Train Project’ which is aiming to recreate an authentic ‘Middy’ three coach train.

 Formerly Great Eastern no. 180, this is the oldest railway horse box in the country and recently returned to traffic (June 2014) after an extensive restoration by MSLR volunteers.
 It dates from 1869 and was in derelict condition when it arrived at Brockford.
 It has been numbered as the next vehicle in the original MSLR numbering sequence, along with our coaches.

 Again it has been restored as a ‘Middy’ vehicle, rather than in its original form, replicating the practices used by the railway to give second-hand vehicles their own branding.

 This is a very significant piece of national railway heritage and because of its age it is not used on every operating day.
 When it is in service though you will have the chance to ride in the grooms’ compartment of this important historical vehicle.